Open Course Option for ASBA

 - Register for the ENC101 and ENC102 TECEP exams at Thomas Edison State University.

-- Enroll in and complete Saylor Academy’s MA001: College Algebra and ENGL210: Technical Writing courses and their matching credit exams.
+- Enroll in and complete Saylor Academy’s MA001: College Algebra course and it’s matching credit exam.

-- Enroll in and complete TESU’s online COM-209 Public Speaking course.
+- Enroll in and complete one of TESU’s online courses that fulfills the Information Literacy requirement.

 - Complete either Saylor Academy’s CHEM101: General Chemistry I or BIO101: Introduction to Molecular and Cellular Biology and their matching credit exams.